 The functions of the Honors Council shall be as follows:

-to receive, evaluate, and approve all proposals for the establishment of or changes to honors programs;
+to receive, evaluate, and approve all proposals for the establishment of or changes to honors programs before they are implemented;

-to review honors programming, policy, and learning outcomes in order to ensure that high standards and an alertness to opportunity for improvement be maintained at the University of North Carolina at Charlotte; and make recommendations where necessary;
+to review honors programming, policy, and learning outcomes in order to ensure that high standards and an alertness to opportunity for improvement are maintained at UNC Charlotte, and to make recommendations where necessary;

-to serve as the faculty advisory body to the Executive Director of the Honors College;
+to serve as the faculty advisory body to the Dean of the Honors College;

-to evaluate the performance of the Executive Director of the Honors College annually.
+to evaluate the performance of the Dean of the Honors College annually.

 DEPARTMENTAL HONORS COMMITTEES

-Each college or department, or other unit offering honors programs shall designate and maintain an Honors Committee.
-That committee should include a faculty member designated as the program coordinator/director.
+Each college, department, or other unit offering honors programs shall designate and maintain an Honors Committee.
+That committee shall include a faculty member designated as the program coordinator/director.

 The functions of Honors Committees shall be as follows: